 An insurance certificate demonstrating compliance with these requirements must be submitted before newsracks are installed.

-Owners must inform DOT immediately of any changes affecting registration information, including removal of newsracks from sidewalks.
+Owners must inform DOT within 7 days of any changes affecting registration information, including removal of newsracks from sidewalks.
 Newsrack owners must re-register annually by November 1 every year that a newsrack is installed.
 Insurance certification must be submitted every year by December 31 or by the expiration date of the insurance policy, whichever is earlier.

 Newsrack owners must certify to DOT three times that each newsrack under his or her ownership or control has been repainted, or that best efforts have been made to remove graffiti and other unauthorized markings.
 Newsrack owners also must keep daily logs detailing maintenance activities pertaining to newsracks on the attached Newsrack Maintenance Log.
 The logs do not have to be submitted to DOT, but they must be kept on file by the owner for a period of three years and must be made available to DOT on request.
 Download the Newsrack Maintenance Log template (excel) Certification of Required Maintenance Activities (pdf)

 Submit the certification form by email to firstname.lastname@example.org or fax to 212-839-8867 according to the following schedule: